Effective August 1, 2017

 Payment of freight charges will fall into one of the following classifications depending upon circumstances regardless of the F.O.B. option specified:

-Collect (COL) – JF Petroleum Group will not pay any freight charges for the shipment.
+Collect (COL) – JF Petroleum will not pay any freight charges for the shipment.
 The receiving party will pay the charges when the goods are delivered.

 Shipment Routing - All shipments will be routed via contract carriers unless otherwise agreed to in writing.
 Special routing requests must be specified at time of order submission.
-Best service and rates will be obtained if carrier selection is made by JF Petroleum Group.
+Best service and rates will be obtained if carrier selection is made by JF Petroleum.
 All quoted transit times are approximations and are subject to delays outside of our control.

 Insurance - Common carriers are obligated to assume responsibility for goods they carry.
 The dollar limit and reimbursement rate varies by the carrier.